 1.7 Emergency Condition - shall mean a condition or situation (i) that in the judgment of either Party is imminently likely to endanger life or property; (ii) that in the sole judgment of Virginia Power is imminently likely to affect adversely or impair the Transmission System or imminently will affect or impair the Transmission System or the electrical or transmission systems of others to which the Transmission System is directly or indirectly connected; or (iii) that in the sole judgment of the Generator Owner is imminently likely to adversely affect or impair the Facility.
 Such a condition or situation includes, but is not limited to, overloading, or potential overloading of, excessive voltage drop, or other unusual operating conditions on the Transmission System or the Generator Owner’s Facility such that the output of the Facility must be shutdown or curtailed to avoid damaging the Facility or the Transmission System.

-1.8 Facility(ies) - Means the generator unit(s) and the equipment related to the operation of the unit(s) and the Interconnection Facilities on the Generator Owner’s side fo the Interconection Point.
+1.8 Facility(ies) - Means the generator unit(s) and the equipment related to the operation of the unit(s) and the Interconnection Facilities on the Generator Owner’s side of the Interconection Point.
 The Facility(ies) is more fully described in detail in Appendices A and B.

-1.9 Facility Connection Requirements - means the document prepared by Virginia Power in compliance with NERC Planning Standards, I.C.S1.M1.
+1.9 Facility Connection Requirements - means the document prepared by Virginia Power in compliance with NERC Planning Standards, I.C.S1.M1, a copy of which has been provided to the Generator Owner.
 The standards included in this document are intended as minimum requirements to be used as guidelines for parties requesting to establish a physical electrical connection with Virginia Power’s Transmission System and includes Virginia Power’s own requirements.
-The standards which address the connection of generators are applicable in this Agreement.
+The standards which address the connection of generators are applicable to this Agreement.

 1.10 FERC - shall mean the Federal Energy Regulatory Commission or its successor federal agency.

-1.11 Good Utility Practice - shall mean any of the applicable practices, methods, standards, guides or acts: required by any Governmental Authority, regional or national reliability council, or national trade organization, including NERC, SERC, or the successor of any of them, as they may be amended from time to time whether or not the Party whose conduct is at issue is a member thereof; otherwise engaged in or approved by a significant portion of the electric utility industry during the relevant time period which in the exercise of reasonable judgment in light of the facts known or that should have been known at the time a decision was made, could have been expected to accomplish the desired result in a manner consistent with law, regulation, good business practices, generation, transmission and distribution reliability, safety, environmental protection, economy and expediency.
+1.11 Good Utility Practice - shall mean any of the applicable practices, methods, standards, guides or acts: required by any Governmental Authority, regional or national reliability council, or national trade organization, including NERC, SERC, or the successor of any of them, that have jurisdiction or authority over either of the Parties, the Facilit(ies) o or the Interconnection Facilities, as they may be amended from time to time ; otherwise engaged in or approved by a significant portion of the electric utility industry during the relevant time period which in the exercise of reasonable judgment in light of the facts known or that should have been known at the time a decision was made, could have been expected to accomplish the desired result in a manner consistent with law, regulation, good business practices, generation, transmission and distribution reliability, safety, environmental protection, economy and expediency.
 Good Utility Practice is intended to be acceptable practices, methods, or acts generally accepted in the region, and is not intended to be limited to the optimum practices, methods, or acts to the exclusion of all others; such other acts or practices as are reasonably necessary to maintain the reliability of the Transmission System, or of the Facility.

 Governmental Authority - means any federal, state, local or other governmental, regulatory or administrative agency, court, commission, department, board, or other governmental subdivision, legislature, rulemaking board, tribunal, arbitrating body, or other governmental authority.